jackson-lautier/qidd-mbalt-2017a/README.md

 This repository includes:

-- **raw-data** Scraped loan demographic and performance data from the ABS bond MBALT 2017-A.
+- **raw-data** Scraped loan demographic and performance data from the ABS bond MBALT 2017-A.  Scraped 2024 Fetal Death Data Files (National Center for Health Statistics).
+<i> This is a note. </i>

-- **data-clean** Cleaned raw MBALT 2017a data into files used within the manuscript.
+- **data-clean** Cleaned raw MBALT 2017a and fetal death data into files used within the manuscript.
 These files are identical to the files created by `data-processing.R' in the **code** folder.